krishnausjs/Project_X/README.md

 My readme may look similar to his as I am trying to follow the same path.
 Will try to keep it more simple than his github.

 ## what-is-it
-This is 4 months plan to track my progress and brushup my old skills.
+This is 6 months plan to track my progress and brushup my technical skills.
-This Project X is not for my self improvement.
+This Project_X is only for my self improvement.
 If it helps anyone, that would be a bonus.

 ## arrays
 - [ ] [Best Article-1](https://medium.com/@vardanator/self-organizing-sorted-linked-list-in-c-ae24b7e0b600)